pmpailis/rl-monopoly/README.md

 Moving towards beta version :

--Massive improvements on GUI
+- Massive improvements on GUI
--Update project so that it works on a server/client protocol.
+- Update project so that it works on a server/client protocol.
--Enable user to change settings dynamically
+- Enable user to change settings dynamically

 Uploading alpha version on : 31/10/13